 The business of insurance is extensively regulated.
 In the United States, the insurance business is regulated primarily by individual states.
-Although the extent of the regulation varies, it relates to, among other things: (i) standards of solvency, (ii) licensing of insurers and insurance agents, (iii) approval of policy forms, (iv) restrictions on the size of risks that may be insured under a single policy, (v) regulation of market conduct and claim practices, (vi) premium rates, (vii) reserves and provisions for unearned premium, losses and other obligations, (viii) the nature of and limitations on investments and (ix) usage of certain methods of accounting for statutory reporting purposes.
+Although the extent of the regulation varies, it relates to, among other things: (a) standards of solvency; (b) licensing of insurers and insurance agents; (c) approval of policy forms; (d) restrictions on the size of risks that may be insured under a single policy; (e) regulation of market conduct and claim practices; (f) premium rates; (g) reserves and provisions for unearned premium, losses and other obligations; (h) the nature of and limitations on investments; and (h) usage of certain methods of accounting for statutory reporting purposes.
 In all jurisdictions, the applicable laws and regulations are subject to amendment or interpretation by regulatory authorities.